DougAnderson444/ardag/README.md

 ```
 Command

-ardag-deploy [args]
+ardag-deploy [options]

-Required args
---tag							The key value of the tag
---obj							The object key(s) you want to save to the Tag, --obj.key1=/path/to/key1
---jwk							JSON file with Arweave json web token private key in it

 Options
 --overwrite					Only saves the current --obj.* and discards any previous tag value
 --local 					Use arlocal
---local="http:localhost:1234 	Set the url for local server
+--local=http:localhost:1234	Set the url for local server
 ```

 ## Demo/Tests